 There is no antidote for lily poisoning, treatment is aimed at removing any remaining plant material, preventing further absorption and fluid therapy.

-Gastrointestinal tract decontamination by inducing vomiting.
+Gastrointestinal tract decontamination by inducing vomiting and giving binders.
 This needs to be performed within 1-2 hours of ingestion.
 Activated charcoal will be administered to prevent further absorption of the toxin in the stomach.

-Intravenous fluid diuresis to maintain urine production is the mainstay of treatment in cats who are not anuric.
+Intravenous fluid therapy to maintain urine production is the mainstay of treatment.
 This treatment will be carried out for 48-72 hours.
-The purpose of fluid diuresis to maintain fluid production is to speed up the removal of toxins in the blood (known as uremic poisoning) as well as treating dehydration.
+The purpose of fluid diuresis to maintain urine production to speed up the removal of toxins in the blood (known as uremic poisoning) as well as treating dehydration.

 If the kidneys have stopped producing urine, then dialysis will be required to remove toxins from the blood.
 There are two types of dialysis.

 Peritoneal dialysis is carried out by placing a tube (catheter) in to the peritoneal cavity and using the peritoneal membrane as a filter.
 Dialysis solution enters the peritoneal cavity via the catheter, excess fluids and waste products from the blood pass through the peritoneal membrane and into the dialysis solution.
 After a period of time, the solution is then drained out of the peritoneal cavity.